Patrons

 I assume you already know have some basic shader knowledge so I won’t go through the boring stuff.
 There’s specific lines of which we need to take note:

-• In line 19 I add another field to the appdata struct: SV_VertexID.
+.
 This gives us an integer index of the current vertex in the object’s vertex buffer.
 It’s literally the array index of the vertices based on how the model was created.
 Remember how we got the vertex array from the mesh data in our C# script, in line 62?
-The order of the vertices in that array match the one passed to our shader, and it’s the same as with the compute buffer we passed to the compute shader.
+The order of the vertices in that array match the one passed to our shader, and it’s the same as with the compute buffer we passed to the compute shader. - In line 25 I add another field to the

-• In line 28 I declare the structured buffer containing the color information that got generated from the compute shader.
+struct for the colors I pass from the vertex to the fragment shader.
+The syntax is the same as if we passed on vertex colors. - In line 28 I declare the structured buffer containing the color information that got generated from the compute shader.
 This is passed through that important line 72 of the C# script I mentioned before.

-• Then, in line 34 I access _ColorBuffer and get the color of the current vertex from it, using the vertex id I added in the appdata struct.
-That gives me the modified color of the specific vertex.
+and get the color of the current vertex from it, using the vertex id I added in theappdata

-• Finally, in the fragment shader, in line 40, I just return the interpolated color value.
+struct.
+That gives me the modified color of the specific vertex. - Finally, in the fragment shader, in line 40, I just return the interpolated color value.

 The result